 If that long-term goal is to build a significant holding of gold, silver or other precious metals, then volatility may actually be welcome…

 Why would an investor welcome volatility or lower prices?

 Because dips in the price of gold represent an opportunity to BUY MORE GOLD while lowering your overall cost basis.

 In other words, it may provide a way to dollar-cost-average your purchases.

 If you are buying gold to protect your wealth from declining paper currency values and you believe that gold prices could eventually reach $2000, $5000, or even $10,000 an ounce or more-does it really matter if prices fell by $15 today, this week or this month?

 Of course not…

 Gold has been in a long-term uptrend for some time and we expect this uptrend to continue.
-While gold prices are several hundred dollars per ounce below their all-time-high, we believe that this presents an excellent opportunity to buy gold “on sale” and to participate in the resumption of higher prices.
+While gold prices are a couple of hundred dollars per ounce below their all-time high, we believe that this presents an excellent opportunity to buy gold “on sale” and to participate in the resumption of higher prices.